SEA-ME-COSS/ECU-HeadUnit/README.md

 The 'DES Project' stands for Distributed Embedded Systems.
 The primary focus of this Head Unit project is to implement communication algorithms within the vehicle and facilitate Inter-Process Communication (IPC) among various processes.
 An essential challenge in this endeavor is to ensure that all of these interactions occur within an operating system developed based on Yocto.

-A key communication protocol emphasized in this project is 'vsomeip.'
-It is integrated using 'commonapi.'
-Within the system, several processes have distinct roles:
+A key communication protocol emphasized in this project is 'vsomeip' It is integrated using 'CommonAPI' Within the system, several processes have distinct roles:

 1. One process receives real-time vehicle speed data from external Electronic Control Units (ECUs) via CAN communication.
 2. Another process calculates real-time remaining battery levels.